 - 1. Airports, Los Angeles World (LAWA) - a) Reconnaissance and Information Gathering - i.
-Intel - If the Department Operations Center (DOC) is not activated, the Airport Response Coordination Center (ARCC) is the initial central location for situational awareness information collection from LAWA divisions and airports to begin developing a common operation picture.
+Intel - If the Department Operations Center (DOC) is not activated, the Airport Response Coordination Center (ARCC) is the initial central location for situational awareness information collection from LAWA divisions and airports to begin developing a common operating picture.
 The ARCC can be reached by phone at 424-646-5292. - If the City EOC activates due to a chemical event the LAWA DOC will also activate to an appropriate level.
-Upon activation, the DOC will become the central locations for collection of situational awareness information regarding while the ARCC manages continuing operations. - If there is an Incident Command Post (ICP), it will report any incoming information or intelligence that could affect tactical operations or strategic planning to the ARCC or DOC. - If safe, LAWA and LAFD personnel may conduct windshield surveys of airport facilities as necessary. - The Air Traffic Control Tower (ATCT) will communicate and confirm operational status of aircraft movement and airfield impact if any.

-- Airport Operations, in conjunction with other LAWA Divisions and authorized agencies, will determine impacts on airport operations and report this information to the ARCC or LAWA DOC which will relay information to the City EOC/EMD Duty Officer (depending on activation level). - Information Management & Technology Group (IMTG) will determine impact on airport communications and data transfer systems and services (this may include staff that would normally manage facility information technology services for LAWA).
+Upon activation, the DOC will become the central location for collection of situational awareness information regarding while the ARCC manages continuing operations. - If there is an Incident Command Post (ICP), it will report any incoming information or intelligence that could affect tactical operations or strategic planning to the ARCC or DOC. - If safe, LAWA and LAFD personnel may conduct windshield surveys of airport facilities as necessary. - The Air Traffic Control Tower (ATCT) will communicate and confirm operational status of aircraft movement and airfield impact if any. - ii.
+Assessment - Airport Operations in conjunction with other LAWA Divisions and authorized agencies will determine the impact on airport operations and report this information to the ARCC or DOC which will relay this information to City EMD Information Management and Technology Group (IMTG) will determine impact on airport communications and data transfer systems.